Get 80% off your plan for your first 6 months.*

 How to speed up due diligence

-- VAT compliance: Close VAT accounts with HMRC if applicable
+• Close VAT accounts: Deregister for VAT with HMRC if applicable

-- Legal updates: Amend Articles of Organisation to reflect new ownership (limited companies)
+• Update Companies House: Amend Articles of Association to reflect new ownership for limited companies

 Set yourself up for a successful sale

-Start preparing to sell your business well before your planned exit.
-Give yourself plenty of time to organise financial records, secure agreements, document processes, and update your business plan.
+Start preparing to sell your business 12 to 24 months before your planned exit.
+Give yourself time to organise financial records, secure key agreements, document processes, and update your business plan.

-Allow plenty of time and break the work into manageable steps.
-Ask employees and consultants for help.
-Talk to others who have sold a business for their advice.
-Preparing well can help you get the best price.
-Learn more about small business exit strategies.
+Break the work into manageable steps and ask employees or consultants for help.
+Talk to others who have sold a business for practical advice.
+Thorough preparation helps you achieve the best price and smoothest transition.

 Ready to organise your financial records?
-Try Xero accounting software for free to streamline your bookkeeping and help make your business more attractive to buyers.
+Get one month of Xero free to streamline your bookkeeping and help make your business more attractive to buyers.

 FAQs on selling a business